Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Preliminaries

-Let $J$ be the orthogonal complex structure (i.e., almost Hermitian structure) on $\xi^\perp$ with $(1,0)$-space $W$ and choose an orthonormal basis $\{e_1,\dots,e_4\}$ of $\xi^\perp$ with $Je_1=e_2$ and $Je_3=e_4$.
-We say that $J$, or the corresponding $W$, is \emph{positive} (resp.\ \emph{negative}) according as the basis is positive (resp.\ negative).
+Let $J$ be the orthogonal complex structure on $\xi^\perp$ with $(1,0)$-space $W$ and choose an orthonormal basis $\{e_1,\dots,e_4\}$ of $\xi^\perp$ with $Je_1=e_2$ and $Je_3=e_4$.
+We say that $J$, or the corresponding $W$, is \emph{positive} (resp.\ \emph{negative}) according as the basis is positive (resp.~negative).

 On the other hand, following \cite{correia-pacheco-G2}, we call a complex $2$-dimensional subspace $W$ \emph{complex-coassociative} if $v \times w = 0$ for all $v,w \in W$; such a subspace is automatically isotropic, see below.
 These notions are linked as follows.